 - Improve data access and interoperability mechanisms and standards.

 Why was the Global Partnership formed?

 The Global Partnership for Sustainable Development Data was launched in 2015 in Addis Ababa and New York, alongside a new global framework for sustainable development, adopted by world leaders during the 70th session of the United Nations General Assembly.
-The UN Secretary-General’s High-Level Panel of Eminent Persons on the Post-2015 Development Agenda had previously identified the exponential increase in volume, quality, and sources of data as a major potential driver of sustainable development, and called for the creation of a Global Partnership for Sustainable Development Data.
+The UN Secretary-General’s Independent Expert Advisory Group on a Data Revolution for Sustainable Development (IEAG) had previously identified the exponential increase in volume, quality, and sources of data as a major potential driver of sustainable development, and called for the creation of a Global Partnership for Sustainable Development Data.

 How is the Global Partnership different from other initiatives?